ThunderStruct/ACM-Scoreboard/README.md

 * Hovering over any submission cell will display the last submission's date/time
 * Hovering over any handle will display the user's current total score

-*note: the scoring equation can be customized in contest.js -> recursiveScoreUpdate()*
+*note: the scoring equation can be customized in contest.js -> calculateScore()*

 ## Credits
 - This scoreboard is solely created by Mohamed Shahawy (ThunderStruct)
 - Hubspot's [PACE](github.hubspot.com/pace/docs/welcome/) loading screen is used
-- A modified version of [jQuery-SimpleColorPicker](https://github.com/tkrotoff/jquery-simplecolorpicker)
+- A modified version of [jQuery-SimpleColorPicker](https://github.com/tkrotoff/jquery-simplecolorpicker) (available (here)[https://github.com/ThunderStruct/jquery-simplecolorpicker])
 - Matthew Crumley's SO [post](https://stackoverflow.com/a/294421/3551916) on LZW string compression

 **Happy ACMing!**